 Up until a few years ago, sclerotherapy was really the only option to treat both varicose and spider veins.
 And it was really not a great option for the latter, as you can imagine the necessary precision and difficulty to get the needle directly into a vein that is barely larger than it is!
 Enter vascular lasers!
 Lasers totally eliminate the “hit or miss” approach of sclerotherapy for small, fine spider veins.
 They allow for targeted and effective treatment of multiple, fine spider veins.

 The light energy of the lasers specifically targets the heme molecule in red blood cells.
-This means that the heat energy harmlessly passes through the skin, until it hits a blood vessel and then it’s sucked up into the vessel, causing the blood inside of it to coagulate, effectively closing it off and causing it to become ineffective.
+This means that the heat energy harmlessly passes through the skin, until it hits a blood vessel, and then it’s sucked up into the vessel, causing the blood inside of it to coagulate, effectively closing it off and causing it to become ineffective.

-Lasers are ideal for spider veins that are as small as 1/8th of an inch wide, and they may be effective at treating medium sized vessels of up to 3 millimeters as well.
+Lasers are ideal for spider veins that are as small as 1/8th of an inch wide, and they may be effective at treating medium-sized vessels of up to 3 millimeters as well.
 While lasers can feel a bit like a rubber-band snap against the skin, many of our patients who’ve had both laser and sclerotherapy say that lasers are the less painful of the two.
-Again, just like with sclerotherapy, a treatment session can range in time depending on how many spider veins that are treated.
+Again, just like with sclerotherapy, a treatment session can range in time depending on how many spider veins are treated.
 Multiple treatment sessions are usually the norm to get rid of all those unsightly blue, red and purple spider veins.
 These treatment sessions are usually scheduled about 6 weeks apart to give your body the time it needs to heal and see the full effects of the laser.

-Unlike sclerotherapy, there isn’t a risk of hemosiderin staining of the skin.
-In fact, like we mentioned briefly before, lasers are a way that we can it, helping it go away more quickly!
+Unlike sclerotherapy, there isn’t a risk of hemosiderin staining the skin.
+In fact, as we mentioned briefly before, lasers are a way that we can it, helping it go away more quickly!
 Unfortunately, it is a different laser than the one that we use for the treatment of spider veins.

 Lasers for Spider Veins on the Face

 Many patients ask us about treatments for spider veins on the face.
 Also called telangiectasia, these fine blood vessels don’t exactly form on the facial skin for the same reasons they do on the skin of the legs.
-These can become more noticeable with trauma, sun exposure, inflammation (like rosacea) and often, are just a normal part of the aging face.
+These can become more noticeable with trauma, sun exposure, inflammation (like rosacea), and often, are just a normal part of the aging face.
 However, the same laser that we use for spider veins on the legs can be used for unwanted blood vessels on the face.
 Because the underlying structure of the two is the same, the laser works the same way and is a quick, easy and effective treatment for these unwanted facial blood vessels.
 With such a targeted and efficient treatment, sclerotherapy is rarely used to treat this problem in this day and age.

 Most people with unwanted facial telangiectasia will need 1 to 3 treatment sessions with the laser to completely clear them away.
-The results are usually immediate and makeup and normal skincare can be resumed immediately after treatment making it fit easily into you hectic, busy schedule.
+The results are usually immediate and makeup and normal skincare can be resumed immediately after treatment making it fit easily into your hectic, busy schedule.
 That’s right, there’s no downtime at all!

 Give us a call today if you’re interested in learning more about our varicose and spider vein treatment program.
-Come see why our comprehensive approach and highly trained providers are the right choice for you!
+Come see why our comprehensive approach and highly trained providers are the right choices for you!